vega/vega-lite/README.md

 We also have commands for observing changes in output Vega spec and output images.

-To create a baseline Vega output specs from the Vega-Lite specs in `examples/`, check out the baseline branch (e.g., `git checkout master`) and run `npm x-compile`.
+To create aseline Vega output specs from the Vega-Lite specs in `examples/`, check out the baseline branch (e.g., `git checkout master`) and run `npm x-compile`.
 All compiled specs will be in `examples/_original`.

 Once you develop some features and would like to diff the compiled specs, run `npm x-diff`.
 This will compile all examples again and output the diff for changed examples in the console.